 3. What should you look for in a video production company ?

 Videographers and video production companies come in many different shapes and sizes and have very different skill sets.
 Are you looking for a television or film production company to do your corporate work?
 Are you looking for a videographer to help you position your company?
+Have you got some professional video editing software to help you edit?
 Are you getting your ad agency to do your video because they handle all your other stuff?
 Every video production company has a specialty.
 You should be able to see examples of their work and that work should have a close resemblance to the type of work you are looking for.
 If you are looking to develop an in-depth product demonstration and the video production company you are talking to shows you their latest cable reality show as reference, you may want to keep looking.
 If your budget is low you might get more interest and effort out of a younger, hungrier company.
 Keep in mind that the playing field is continually being leveled in video production.
 Experience is still key – no question, but you don’t need a big studio or a big budget to get great work.
 It should be clear what skills and experience the companies you are considering bring to the table.
 There is a great deal more to developing a successful marketing video than shooting and editing.

 4. Trust is more important than ever.